Danny-Dasilva/Google_Coral_Flask/README.md

 `Image = camera(synthesizer.AI())`

- People are given control instrument and octave, the pitch is controlled with their right wrists and the volume with their left wrists.
+ Three people are given control instrument and octave, the pitch is controlled with their right wrists and the volume with their left wrists.

 ## Return values